sjtsp2008/oompa/README.md

-# wait a day ...
+\# wait a day ...

-$ tracker discover
+> $ tracker discover

-  you will see each entity you are tracking, and any updates
+You will see each entity you are tracking, and any updates

-  updates will include new_starred_repositories (and removals from starred repositories)
+Updates will include new_starred_repositories (and removals from starred repositories)

-  under the covers, the discovery system is really just diffing webservice results from one snapshot to another.  it applies little or no semantics to the contents of the list.  (which sometimes gets annoying - a new starred_repository is "d3/d3-scale", which you will currently have to paste on to end of "http://github.com" to check out the project.
+Under the covers, the discovery system is really just diffing webservice results from one snapshot to another.  it applies little or no semantics to the contents of the list.  (which sometimes gets annoying - a new starred_repository is "d3/d3-scale", which you will currently have to paste on to end of "http://github.com" to check out the project.

-  if there is a change to repositories for an entity, the system will report the full github url, and attempt to summarize the first few lines of the repo's README.md
+If there is a change to repositories for an entity, the system will report the full github url, and attempt to summarize the first few lines of the repo's README.md

-#
+\#
-# my typical pattern is to run "tracker discover" on a semi-regular basis,
+\# my typical pattern is to run "tracker discover" on a semi-regular basis,
-# investigate some of the new repos, maybe start tracking them with oompa
+\# investigate some of the new repos, maybe start tracking them with oompa
-# (that's not yet documented), and also investigate the owner of any
+\# (that's not yet documented), and also investigate the owner of any
-# repos that i like.  and i regularly add some of them to my tracking
+\# repos that i like.  and i regularly add some of them to my tracking
-# list, ...
+\# list, ...
-#
+\#

-#
+\#
-# To remind yourself what you are tracking:
+\# To remind yourself what you are tracking:
-#
+\#

-tracker tracking
+> tracker tracking